UNITED STATES PATENT AND TRADEMARK OFFICE

 (E) Most follow-on documents and fees for a previously filed patent application

-Further information on EFS-Web is available.
+Further information on Patent Center is available at www.uspto.gov/patents/apply/patent-center.

 Oath or Declaration, Signature